link-daniel/link.github.io/stanfordshapers.md

 ---
 layout: post
-title:  "When Artificial Intelligence Meets Reality"
+title:  "The Future is Decentralized"
 categories:
 tags:
 ---